BluesClue27/SC2079-MDP/README.md

 # Acknowledgements

 I heavily referenced pyesonekyaw's code, but made some modifications.
-I only worked on the RPi components and the links to the repositories for the other components are listeed as follows:
+I only worked on the RPi components and the links to the repositories for the other components are listed as follows:

 - [pyesonekyaw](https://github.com/pyesonekyaw/CZ3004-SC2079-MDP-RaspberryPi)
 - [Algorithm BE](https://github.com/timothychangke/MDP_AlgorithmBE)